SSP Celebrates Month of Military Child

 Every April, the Department of War (DoW) celebrates the Month of the Military Child, recognizing the important role military children play in the armed forces community.
-April 15, 2026 is Purple Up day, honoring military children for their strength and sacrifices.
-(Photo provided by DOW)
+While the nation’s warfighters are protecting the homeland and her interests around the world, the children of U.S. military servicemembers make sacrifices that effect their daily life.

+According to DoW, military families move on average every two to three years, requiring military children to change their schools and support networks regularly.
+At Strategic Systems Programs (SSP), the Navy command responsible for sustaining and maintaining the nation’s Trident II D5LE strategic weapon system, several teammates within the command’s workforce have lived through this unique experience, as a parent and as a child.

+“I deployed five times and was in and out of sea for three years at a time,” said a retired Sailor and now supporting contractor at SSP.
+“The experience never got easier.
+One of the primary challenges I faced during these times was maintaining communication with my child and coping with the sense of separation.
+Many military children face this challenge, but they are incredibly resilient.”

 |Date Taken: